 Whatever you feel comfortable in :) Avoid arriving in very tight constrictive clothing (shoulder straps, waistbands, etc.).
 These can leave marks on your skin that may be visible when you change into the shoot outfits (particularly a glamour outfit).

-When you arrive at the shoot we'll review your wardrobe together and pick which outfits to use, based on the location, concept, weather, etc. I may do some initial photos with your arrival outfit, usually for headshots/portraits as a warm-up.
+When you arrive at the shoot we'll review your wardrobe together and pick which outfits to use, based on the location, concept, weather, etc. We may do some initial photos with your arrival outfit, usually for headshots/portraits as a warm-up.

 Only the working members of my shoot team are permitted on location.
 Others generally divide the attention of both the model and I. The best results are generally from one-on-one shoots, and we want the best.